gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 - `DOCKER_USERNAME`: Username of the Docker Hub user with the right privileges to push images
 - `DOCKER_PASSWORD`: Password for the Docker Hub user
 - `GO_VERSION`: As of July 21st 2021 it is 1.16
 - `IMAGE_NAME`: appropriate image name for each of the Docker container images.
-All are under the `layer5io` org.
+All are under the `khulnasoft` org.
 - `SLACK_BOT_TOKEN`: Used for notification of new GitHub stars given to the Meshplay repo.
 - `CYPRESS_RECORD_KEY`: Used for integration with the Layer5 account on Cypress.
 - `GLOBAL_TOKEN`: Used for securely transmitting performance test results for the None Provider.